-- The Tinybeans site is kind of an all-encompassing parenting website and community complete with articles, events, advice, and even a spot to store every sweet memory of your little fam.
+The Tinybeans site is kind of an all-encompassing parenting website and community complete with articles, events, advice, and even a spot to store every sweet memory of your little fam.
 You can see our full review on them here.

 - Tinybeans can be accessed from a computer or device using the app.

 - Get unlimited storage for your high-res photos and videos.